telerik/docs-seed/README.md

 ### Known error messages

 * _jekyll 3.3.1 | Error:  [prev_next plugin] Comparing the pages notes.md and sitemap.xml failed_ - Usually happens when a new article does not have `position` property in the front-matter.
 Solution: add the `position` property to a number.
 If you want some articles to sort alphabetically, they need to have the same `position` value.

+* _jekyll 3.3.1 | Error: 404 Not Found_ - This is often observed when creating new documentations and there is no entry for the product in the Top Navigation list.
+Add an entry for your documentation as in this commit for file `/_plugins/top_navigation.rb` - [feat: add MAUI to top navigation](https://github.com/telerik/docs-seed/commit/454d3178dbe65caa1e84b248206a514e4227d995#diff-96a33d63722834501d92ed56323571da7dd726397623401a2a25f4ac6610a553).
+If Telerik Web Team do not have the Top Navigation ready yet, you can temporarily reuse the top navigation value property from another product to make the build successful.

 ## Extra Features